kristinbrooks/CIS129/src/CIS129_KristinBrooks_Lab4_readme.txt

 CIS129_KristinBrooks_Lab4_readme
 ________________________________________________
-Original Authors: Odile Wolf
-Edited by Kristin Brooks
+Original Author: Kristin Brooks

-Date created: Aug 15th, 2014
-Updated: July 28th, 2019
+Date created: July 28th, 2019

 DESCRIPTION
 ________________________________________________
-The purpose of the program is
+The purpose of this program is to print out monthly rental slips for the renters of 5 different apartments.
+The slips will list the renter's name, their apartment number, the month and day rent is due, and when they will be charged a late fee.

 USAGE INSTRUCTIONS and COMMAND SYNTAXES
 ________________________________________________